PierreDespereaux/Asyala/README.md

 **Catir** for constant recommendations and helpful criticism

-**Joseph Russell** to giving me helpful advice for creating a follower mod
+**Joseph Russell** for giving me helpful advice for creating a follower mod

 **j_lewy** for Todd